factful/ner_testing/allennlp/readme.md

 - Qualitatively...
     - Did it miss entities?
 A few?
 A lot?
         - It's pretty good!
+        - it's the only one that correctly classified "Hurricane Maria" correctly.
+        -
     - Did it misclassify entities?
         - It's pretty good!
+        - It still misclassifed "Maria"